Social Media Strategies for SEO

 Check what the experts do - Engagement

 I started looking around at how pure social media marketing people operated - the idea is to share and engage.
+Changes to Google Analytics (GA4) now emphasise engagement.
+That means it is not just arriving at a page but engaging with it that really matters.

 One size does not fit all